April 13, 2022

 You can improve NPS and boost customer satisfaction through proper channel planning and design.
 Doing so helps ensure that customers get a resolution without changing channels or contacting you more than once.

 Remember, the channel is a means to an end, not the end in itself.
 Customers want issue resolution as quickly as possible.
-It is issue resolution that drives customer satisfaction, and the closer we can get to resolving inquiries upon first contact, the better.
+Issue resolution drives customer satisfaction, and the closer we get to resolving inquiries upon first contact, the better.

 COPC Inc. conducts industry-leading research that informs planning and development strategies.
 We offer data-driven resources around timely issues affecting contact centers and customer experience that are available as part of our Global Benchmarking Series 2022 (GBS).